The following forms are required for all sublicenses:

 Once the sublicense process is complete, a BPI Project Manager will send the following items to both the licensee and sublicensee for the sublicensed products:

-A copy of the Sublicense Agreement that has been signed by BPI’s Executive Director.
+A copy of the Sublicense Agreement that has been signed by BPI’s Certification Director.
 This is a good document to keep on file, as it references the terms of the agreement in place between BPI, the licensee, and sublicensee.

 Unique versions of BPI’s Lock Up Certification Mark that incorporate the sublicensee’s Company Identification Number.
 This version of the BPI Certification Mark is the preferred version to use on sublicensed items and packaging because it includes disclaimer language required by the Federal Trade Commission in the United States and the Competition Bureau in Canada.